osiweb/unified_retro_keyboard/firmware/asdf/test/simavr/README.md

   On CI, VCDs are uploaded as artifacts on test failure so they can be fetched and opened in gtkwave locally.
 - `--boot-only` — skip keypress events; confirm only that the CPU survives the boot period without halting.
+Useful when bringing up a new target before its column-injection wiring is in place.
 - `--gdb <port>` — start the simavr GDB stub on the given port and wait for a debugger attach.
 Then connect with:
   `avr-gdb build-atmega2560/src/asdf-v1.6.6-atmega2560.elf -ex 'target remote :1234'`